 An ultrasound scan uses high-frequency sound waves to create an image of your ovaries.
 You may have an internal ultrasound (called a transvaginal ultrasound), where the ultrasound probe is inserted into your vagina, and an external ultrasound, where the probe touches and is rolled over your abdomen.

 The image produced can show the size and texture of your ovaries, plus any cysts or other abnormalities that are present.

 If you’ve been diagnosed with ovarian cancer, you will have further tests to see how large the cancer is and if it’s spread.
 This is called staging.

 Other tests you may have include:

-- both ovaries and the fallopian tubes (a bilateral salpingo-oophorectomy)
+- both ovaries and the Fallopian Tubes (a bilateral salpingo-oophorectomy)

-- the womb (a total abdominal hysterectomy)
+- the womb and cervix (a total hysterectomy)

 - and part of the vagina (the vaginal cuff)